Building Safety Levy 2026: a tradesperson's quick guide

 Documentation and compliance

-When involved in HRB projects, tradespeople must adhere to robust documentation practices.
+When involved in HRB projects, tradespeople must adhere to stringent documentation practices.
 Expect to log every aspect of the work done, maintaining an impeccable record for gateway reviews.
+This documentation serves as a record of compliance and can be crucial in the event of inspections or audits by regulatory bodies.

 Financial implications